 We also see in Fig. \ref{fig2} that for too small or too large $t_r$, the mean hitting time diverges as expected.
-Specifically, using Eq. (\ref{eq6}), for $\delta\neq0$, $\bracket{t_f}_r \sim \Gamma^2(1+\delta) (\tau\delta^2)^{-1}(2\delta-1) t_r^{2(1-\delta)}$ when $t_r\to0$, and $\bracket{t_f}_r \sim \left[{\pi(4\delta^2-1) /8\tau\delta^2}-1\right]t_r + {\pi(4\delta^2-1) / 16\delta}$ as $t_r\to\infty$.
+Specifically, using Eq. (\ref{eq6}), for $\delta\neq0$, $\bracket{t_f}_r \sim (2\delta-1)\Gamma^2(1+\delta) t_r^{2(1-\delta)}/\tau\delta^2$ when $t_r\to0$, and $\bracket{t_f}_r \sim \left[{\pi(4\delta^2-1) /8\tau\delta^2}-1\right]t_r + {(4\delta^2-1)\pi / 16\delta}$ as $t_r\to\infty$.
 Hence for large $t_r$ and large $\delta$, $\bracket{t_f}_r$ is linear in $t_r$ with a $\delta$-independent slope, which is vastly different from the classical behavior, as the latter is proportional to $\delta$ \cite{Majumdar2011}.

 The detection time under restart features oscillations, clearly visible in Fig. \ref{fig2}.
-These oscillations are in turn related to the phase acquired in $g(t_f) \sim (\delta^2 \tau /\pi)t_f^{-3}\cos^2(2t_f-\pi\delta/2-\pi/4)$ in large $t_f$ limit.
-The quantum oscillations presented in Fig. \ref{fig2} imply that we have in general multiple extrema for $\bracket{t_f}_r$, instead of a unique minimum usually found for classical restarts \cite{Majumdar2011,Evans2011,Evans2014,restart,Gupta2022}.
+These oscillations are in turn related to the phase acquired in $g(t_f) \sim (\delta^2 \tau /\pi)t_f^{-3}\cos^2(2t_f-\pi\delta/2-\pi/4)$ in large $t_f$ limit of Eq. (\ref{eqg1}).
+The quantum oscillations presented in Fig. \ref{fig2} imply that we have in general multiple extrema for $\bracket{t_f}_r$, instead of a unique minimum usually found for classical restarts \cite{Majumdar2011,Evans2011,Evans2014,restart,Gupta2022}, see also SM where we present classical examples.
 Using Eq. (\ref{eq6}) the extrema are solutions to

-where $\tilde{g}(t) = g(t)/\tau$, $\Delta= \int_0^{t_r^{ext}} \tilde{g}(t){\rm d}t - t_r^{ext} \cdot \tilde{g}(t_r^{ext})$, and the superscript $ext$ means extremum.
-Since $\tau$ is small we may neglect the $\tau^2$ terms and find a transcendental equation for the extrema, i.e. $\Delta=0$ or
+where $\tilde{g}(t) = g(t)/\tau$, $\xi= \int_0^{t_r^{ext}} \tilde{g}(t){\rm d}t - t_r^{ext} \, \tilde{g}(t_r^{ext})$, and the superscript $ext$ means extremum.
+Since $\tau$ is small we may neglect the $\tau^2$ terms and find a transcendental equation for the extrema, i.e. $\xi=0$ or